 “A love of oil paint, and colour theory in general is the drive behind my work.
 A combination of soft layers and thick impasto areas informs my process, with a preference for intuitive colour mixing rather than preplanning.
 The still life form offers the perfect subject matter to deeply explore colour, it’s contrast; it’s dance.
 I paint as a means of meditation, as a way of discovering, of learning what works and why.
 Pattern, colour and composition being the main focus.
 Painting is an escapism for me, it offers both satisfaction and frustration, but demands total mindfulness, to the point that I don’t consciously think, and it just comes through a series of movements and intuitive choices.
 I’m strongly influenced by the modernists and more particularly Henri Matisse, Andre Derain, Vuillard, Bonnard, Margaret Preston and Fairfeld Porter”.

-Head over to my 'Press' page to see a few of the many places my work has been featured.
-If you have any questions - please feel free to email us at firstname.lastname@example.org or via any of the contact links via my website
+Head over to the 'Press' page to see a few of the many places Helen's work has been featured.
+If you have any questions - please email email@example.com